CorporateRewards/docs-myrewards/source/includes/api/core/_user_groups.md

 A endpoint to fetch a list of permissions for a given user_group.
 Returns an array of permissions with each permission displaying its parent permission group name.
-This is to help identify different permission's whose names might be the same across separate groups.
+This is to help identify different permissions when names are the same across separate groups.
 It will also display whether the permission is active for a given user_group

 ``` http